nf-core/sarek/docs/output.md

 This directory is usually empty, it is the location for the final recalibrated BAM files.
 Recalibrated BAM files are usually 2-3 times larger than the duplicate marked BAM files.
-To re-generate recalibrated BAM file you have to apply the recalibration table delivered to the `DuplicateMarked` directory either within Sarek, or doing this recalibration step yourself.
+To re-generate recalibrated BAM file you have to apply the recalibration table delivered to the `DuplicatesMarked` directory either within Sarek, or doing this recalibration step yourself.

 For further reading and documentation see the [data pre-processing workflow from the GATK best practices](https://software.broadinstitute.org/gatk/best-practices/workflow?id=11165).